greglank/greglank.github.io/ai.md

 Pocket pairs (hole cards of equal rank) are along the diagonal, suited cards (cards where the suits match) are above the diagonal, and unsuited cards (cards where the suits do not mach) are below the diagonal.
 There are 13\*13=169 possible hands, but not every hand is equally likely.
 The grid is darkest below the diagonal because unsuited hands are the most common, followed by pocket pairs, followed by suited hands.
 (For consistency, the scale used in this grid is the same scale used later, which is why there are no hands at the high end of the scale in this particular visualization.)

 The above grid would be our naive guess if we knew nothing about an opponent's hole cards.
 But let's see if we can do better.
-There are a few different ways we can go about designing a machine learning model to predict an opponent's hole cards:

-1. "The mapper": Build a model to directly predict an opponent's hole cards given an observed set of actions and game state (actions + game_state --> hole_cards)
-2. "The poker bot": Build a model that plays like the opponent (hole_cards + game_state --> actions).
-Then "reverse engineer" the model to determine which hole cards are most consistent with the observed actions and game state.

-The "mapper" model that attempts to directly predict an opponent's hole cards is a classic machine learning task and is conceptually much simpler than the "poker bot" model, so we'll start there.

 ### Example Game State

-All of the models discussed below will use the same example game state and player action, "raise first in from the cutoff."
+All of the models discussed below will use the same example player action and game state, "raise first in from the cutoff."
 This means:

 - Preflop (only private hole cards have been dealt; no community cards yet)
 - Everyone has folded to the player in the cutoff (one to the right of the dealer button)